Happy Death Day 2U poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Tree decides to help Ryan and his team fix the quantum reactor to close the loop and return to her dimension, despite her mother being alive here., moving from reaction to action.

 The Collapse moment at 74 minutes (74% through) represents the emotional nadir.
 Here, Tree nearly dies from loop deterioration.
-Her mother gives her the cupcake and tells her to be happy and not live in the past - then Tree must say goodbye to her mother forever., reveals the protagonist at their lowest point.
+Her mother gives her the cupcake and tells her to be happy and not live in the past - then Tree must say goodbye to her mother forever., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 79% of the runtime.
 Tree chooses to return to her original dimension where her mother is dead but Carter loves her.
 She accepts her reality and commits to the plan., demonstrating the transformation achieved throughout the journey.